greymd/tmux-xpanes/README.md

 * Runnable from inside of tmux session
 * Record operation log
 * Layout arrangement for panes
-* Displaying pane title on each pane
+* Display pane title on each pane
 * Generate command lines from standard input (Pipe mode)

 # Requirements